What Is Wearable Technology?

 In the case of smartphones, most displays are AR and VR ready and can be used to provide a wealth of modern types of entertainment and educational content while digitally enhancing the world around us.

-The gaming industry delivers more wearable technology for smartphones, packed as apps, web-enabled applications, virtual reality, and augmented reality solutions than all other sectors combined.
+The gaming industry delivers more wearable technology for smartphones, packed with apps, web-enabled applications, virtual reality, and augmented reality solutions than all other sectors combined.

 And, as the costs of manufacturing are decreasing, combined with the rise in processing power, smartphones are critical to the widespread adoption of wearable technology across multiple segments.